 Two things that make me really happy around the holidays are peppermint and an ultra creamy creme brulee recipe.
-This easy creme brulee with a candy cane top is just the thing to usher in the holiday spirit!
+This easy peppermint creme brulee recipe with a candy cane top is just the thing to usher in the holiday spirit!

 My first memory of eating creme brulee was 18 years ago when I had just started dating Lt.
 Dan.

 He took me to a steak house we both thought was extremely elegant at that time.
 After an enormous meal, he picked up the dessert menu and said, “I don’t care how full we are, we have to order the creme brulee here.”

 I didn’t know what creme brulee was, but the way he talked about it made me weak with curiosity.

 When the little dish was placed on the table, Dan looked up at me with a twinkle in his eyes and said, “Now watch this.”
 He gently tapped the glassy top on the custard and the caramelized sugar cracked open, revealing a delicate vanilla custard underneath.